Configuring Security Insights

 Add the alert to Security Insights

 Now you need to add the alert to Security Insights by including it in the AlertDescriptionLocal lookup file.

 - If this lookup already exists, simply edit the lookup and add a new line for the alert.
 To see the list of lookups, go to Data Search and open the Lookup Management tab.

-- If it doesn’t exist, you can download our template, delete the example data, and enter the values that describe your new alert.
-Then when you’ve saved the csv file containing your new alert, upload it to your Devo domain.
+- If it doesn’t exist, you can download our template and enter the values that describe your new alert.
+Then when you’ve saved the CSV file containing your new alert, upload it to your Devo domain.

 The possible values for the alertCategory field are: